Welcome to the Masters in Education (International Masters Programme)

 We have introduced these modules to run over three Saturdays with directed study between sessions.
 This is in response to the fact that many of you tell us twilight sessions after work can be difficult to attend.
 For some of you following particular pathways, or with special professional circumstances, these modules might be substituted for other options and/or undertaken in a different order.
 However, for the majority of you we are recommending them as they will provide clarity and structure to ensure that studying on the IMP is as successful and enjoyable an experience as possible.

-You are most welcome to discuss the above with Dr Julie Anderson, Programme Lead for the Masters in Education ( IMP).
-Please email her on firstname.lastname@example.org to arrange a meeting or phone chat.
+You are most welcome to discuss the above with Dr Peter Kelly, Programme Lead for the Masters in Education ( IMP).
+Please email him at firstname.lastname@example.org to arrange a meeting or phone chat.

 Fees are payable at the start of each module.
 Price is negotiable for groups of ten or more in schools.